-In addition to the severance benefits and payments described above, in the event of an Acquisition (as defined in the 2007 Equity Plan and referred to herein as a "change in control"), the 2007 Equity Plan provides for certain accelerated vesting of awards thereunder.
+In addition to the severance benefits and payments described above, in the event of a Change in Control (as defined in the 2019 Plan and referred to herein as a "change in control"), our forms of equity agreements under the 2019 Plan provide for certain accelerated vesting of awards thereunder.
 Except as otherwise noted in the severance arrangements above, effective immediately prior to the occurrence of a change in control, (a) for equity grants prior to June 2016: an additional 25% of the number of shares covered by the restricted stock award will become vested and the remaining unvested shares subject to the restricted stock award continuing to vest pursuant to the vesting schedule set forth in the award, except that the vesting schedule will be shortened by 12 months, and (b) for equity grants since June 2016, an additional one-third of the number of shares covered by the restricted stock award will become vested and the remaining unvested shares subject to the restricted stock award continuing to vest pursuant to the vesting schedule set forth in the award, except that the vesting schedule will be shortened by 12 months.